hetznercloud/awesome-hcloud/README.md

 ### .NET

-- [Hetzner Cloud API for .NET](https://github.com/lk-code/hetzner-cloud-api-net) — Hetzner Cloud API for .NET is a .NET Standard 2.0 Library
+- [hetzner-cloud-api-net](https://github.com/lk-code/hetzner-cloud-api-net) — Hetzner Cloud API for .NET is a .NET Standard 2.0 Library
-- [Hetzner Cloud DotNet](https://github.com/ljchuello/Hetzner-Cloud-DotNet) — This library is developed in .NET Standard 2.1 and is compatible with all .NET and .NET Core implementations, it can also be used in Console projects, Web API, Class Library and even with Blazor WASM.
+- [HetznerCloud.API](https://github.com/ljchuello/HetznerCloud.API) — This library is developed in .NET Standard 2.0 and is compatible with all .NET and .NET Core implementations, it can also be used in Console projects, Web API, Class Library and even with Blazor WASM.

 ### Go